Sliman-Baghouri/optm/content/_index.md

     title: >-
       Constellation cuts lead cost by 25% by automating ads from dealer inventory
-    description: 'Agency rises to #65 on Inc. 5000 with Optmyzr on its team.'
+    description: "Agency rises to #65 on Inc. 5000 with Optmyzr on its team."
     image: /images/placeholder-image.png
   - category: Brand
     title: BBQGuys Manages Nearly 30,000 SKUs in 50% Less Time with Optmyzr